ryanpaulanderson/iLLM/LLMChat/README.md

    - Ensure Target Membership is checked for all files

 3. Verify project settings
-   - iOS Deployment Target: 16.0 or higher
+   - iOS Deployment Target: 17.0 or higher
-   - Disable Strict Concurrency if you plan to lower iOS targets later
+   - Swift Concurrency: enabled (recommended)
    - Signing: use your personal team for device testing

 4. Run